SymfonyCasts/symfony5/sfcasts/ep4-relations/question-tag-fixtures.md

 ```

 And choose `QuestionTag`.
 Go open that up: `src/Factory/QuestionTagFactory.php`.
-In `getDefaults()`, our job as usual is to add all the required fields.
+In `getDefaults()`, our job, as usual, is to add all the required fields.
 Set
 `question` to `QuestionFactory::new()` and do the same thing for `tag`, setting that
 to `TagFactory::new()`.

-As a reminder, the `new()` method returns a `QuestionFactory` object.
+As a reminder, the `new()` method returns a `QuestionFactory` instance.
 So we're
-assigning the `question` attribute to a `QuestionFactory` instance.
+assigning the `question` attribute to a `QuestionFactory` object.
 We talked
 earlier about how this is better than calling `createOne()` because, when you
-set a relationship property to a factory instance, Foundry won't create the
+set a relationship property to a *factory* instance, Foundry will *use* that
-`Question` unless it needs it.
+to create the `Question` object... but only if it *needs* to.

 *Anyways* with this setup, when we use this factory, it will create a brand new
 `Question` and a brand new `Tag` each time it makes a `QuestionTag`.

-W can see.
-Open up the fixtures class and say `QuestionTagFactory::createMany(10)`.
+We can see this.
+Open up the fixtures class and say
-I'm going to put a `return` statement here because some of the code below is
+`QuestionTagFactory::createMany(10)`.
+I'm going to put a `return` statement here
-currently broken.
+because some of the code below is currently broken.

 Let's try this: